attic-labs/noms/doc/api-overview.md

 - `Append` allows for adding additional Noms values to the end of the list.
 - `Insert` allows for adding Noms values at a specific index.
 - Similarly `Splice` supports removing items at an index and inserting Noms values at the same index.
 - Iterating over Noms values in the list can be done by calling `Iterator` or `IteratorAt` and using the [ListIterator](https://godoc.org/github.com/attic-labs/noms/go/types#ListIterator) returned to call `Next` to retrieve the values in order by their index.
+These methods for iterating are recommended over a typical C-style `for` loop calling `Get` on an increasing index value.
 - Alternatively you can execute code on each item by using `Iter` or `IterAll`.
 - `Diff` provides an implementation to easily calculate the differences between two Noms lists

 ### Noms Sets

-If you need to store and retrieve Noms values by their value instead of by their index then you could use a Noms set - [Go](https://godoc.org/github.com/attic-labs/noms/go/types#Set) and [JavaScript](https://docs.noms.io/59.0.2/#set).
+If you need to store and retrieve Noms values by their value instead of by their index then you could use a Noms set - [Go](https://godoc.org/github.com/attic-labs/noms/go/types#Set) and [JavaScript](https://docs.noms.io/js/#set).
 Since the storage and retrieval is based on the contents of the Noms values this eliminates duplicate values and the potential of having to scan Noms lists to determine if a value already exists in the collection.

 ### Noms Maps

-Noms provides a data structure that is similar to a hash table - called `Map` - [Go](https://godoc.org/github.com/attic-labs/noms/go/types#Map) and [JavaScript](https://docs.noms.io/59.0.2/#map).
+Noms provides a data structure that is similar to a hash table - called `Map` - [Go](https://godoc.org/github.com/attic-labs/noms/go/types#Map) and [JavaScript](https://docs.noms.io/js/#map).
 Noms maps store keys and values.
 The keys and values in Noms maps are Noms values.
 Noms maps provide many similar methods to Noms lists and sets:

 - `Empty` can be used to test for an empty Noms map
 - `Len` returns the number of keys in the Noms map